 - Financial intermediaries and custodians

-6. Due Diligence
+- Due Diligence

-7. Risk Assessment
+- Risk Assessment

 - The sector and industry in which counterparties operate

-- The nature of the services provided (e.g. labour-intensive services carry a higher inherent risk)
+- The nature of services provided

 - The size, structure, and governance of the counterparty

-- Any prior incidents, adverse media, or regulatory findings relating to the counterparty
+- Any prior incidents, adverse media, or regulatory findings

-9. Training and Awareness
+- Training and Awareness

-10. Reporting Concerns
+Reporting Concerns

 RISK SUMMARY – NMPI